 There are two group runs each week.
-Saturday morning long runs are set to start at 6:30 AM and are mostly run at LSD pace.
+Saturday morning long runs are set to start at 7:00 AM in May and 6:30 AM thereafter, and are mostly run at LSD pace.
 These runs are normally loops or “out & backs.”
 Many start and end in Bethesda and use primarily the Capital Crescent Trail, Rock Creek Trail or the C&O Canal Towpath.
 The long runs typically buildup to four 20-22 mile runs at a slow pace before reaching marathon taper.
 Tuesday evenings are “speed” training days, normally starting at 6:30 PM.

 Each pace group will have its own communication group that may be used starting in May to communicate about meetups for long runs or speed workouts.
 Participants will be encouraged to gather with others for the early season long runs and speed workouts.
 During this time, such gatherings will be informal and participants are acting individually and not as MCRRC or XMP Program representatives.

 Due to COVID-19 restrictions, it is unlikely for the program to have access to a track.
-The Tuesday training schedule for May through July includes hill repeats as well as mile tempo runs at Ken-Gar Palisades Park.
+The Tuesday training schedule for May through July includes hill repeats as well as mile tempo runs starting at Ken-Gar Palisades Park.
 Beginning in August, if not earlier, speed workouts will be track-type workouts.
-Unless a track permit is available to the club, small, informal groups or participants may utilize any tracks, which are available to the public, as at their discretion.
+Unless a track permit is available to the club, small, informal groups or participants may utilize any tracks open and available to the public, at their discretion.
 Please note that such gatherings will be informal and participants are acting individually and not as an MCRRC or XMP Program representative.
 The XMP coaches will also maintain quarter-mile marks along the Rock Creek Trail that can be used as a track substitute for short distance, higher speed workouts.

 COVID-19 Considerations: The Club has a set of safety guidelines and expectations which all participants MUST follow.
 These guidelines can be found here.
 Any participant not following the guidelines may be removed from the program without notice and without refund.

 Cost: Online registration is $125 and is non-refundable.
-Total registration may be limited as directed.
+Total registration may be limited if, and as, required.